shervinsahba/polybar-vpn-controller/README.md

 Mullvad is available in the [AUR](https://aur.archlinux.org/packages/mullvad-vpn/).
 Use your own VPN otherwise and see configuration for setup details.

 ### optional dependencies:
-- `rofi` 				  - allows menu-based control of the VPN
+- `rofi` 				  - allowser menu-based control of the VPN
 - `geoip` and `geoip-database` - together provide country info instead of public address
 - `geoip-database-extra`  - also provides city info
 - `xclip`                 - allows copying ip address to clipboard